sondregronas/pilab-ansible/README.md

 # pilab-ansible

-Deployment of Raspberry Pi devices in a School Lab environment. - Mainly just figuring out Ansible.
+Deployment of Raspberry Pi devices in a School Lab environment.

 Tested on Raspberry Pi 4 (2GB) running a clean install of Raspberry Pi OS (32-bit)